leadoutrageous5/End-to-end-Medical-Chatbot-using-Llama/README.md

 PINECONE_API_KEY="xxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
 ```

-### Download the quantize model from the link provided in model folder and keep the model in the model directory:
+### Download the quanatize model from the link provided in model folder and keep the model in the model directory:

 ```ini